CsBigDataHub/working-with-vim/pages/lines.md

 ## Bubble Up Lines

 Move a single line, or multiple lines, up and down using control + arrow keys.
-The multiline mapping below is a bit complex, even for me, I picked it up somewhere on the interweb.
+The multiline mapping below is complex, even for me, I picked it up somewhere on the interweb.

 ```vim
 " Bubble single lines